 6) And now for the proverbial “nail in the coffin”: by adding another twenty minutes post-exercise, foam rolling shows positive effects on the 30m sprint test, more power in broad jumps, an increase in dynamic strength endurance, and improved muscle tenderness compared to exercising without foam rolling.

 Overall, just like anything else you do, it all depends on what you want to accomplish.
-Some will see the benefits of foam rolling, others will see it as a waste of time.
+Some will see its benefits, others will see it as a waste of time.
 Hopefully these studies will give you a little more insight and allow you to make your own decision about foam rolling!

 Have you ever tried foam rolling?
 Has it improved your training in any way?
-Did you any benefits of foam rolling?
-Share your experience in the comments below, and learn how I incorporate foam rolling into my workouts for women and online personal training!
+Share your experience in the comments below, or contact me to learn how I incorporate foam rolling into my workouts for women and online personal training!
 And if you have friends who practice foam rolling, be sure to share this article with them!

 Jay Kali AKA, The Strength Architect is the founder of Kali Coaching.
 He holds certifications as a Specialist in Strength and Conditioning, Certified Fitness Trainer, Online Trainers Academy Graduate, Training For Warriors Level 2 Graduate and is a 300-Certified Yoga Teacher in Power Yoga.
 He is also an Amazon Bestselling Author in four different categories and has made it his mission to help women create long lasting, healthy lifestyles in just 8 weeks!